influxdata/docs-v2/content/influxdb/cloud/reference/internals/data-retention.md

 all points with timestamps beyond the bucket retention period.
-Tombstoned points persist on disk, but are filtered from all query results until the next [compaction](/influxdb/cloud/reference/glossary/#compaction) cycle, when the are removed from disk.
+Tombstoned points persist on disk, but are filtered from all query results until the next [compaction](/influxdb/cloud/reference/glossary/#compaction) cycle, when they are removed from disk.
 Compaction cycle intervals vary.